Events & Trips

 Engaging students in service beyond Whitman.

-Spring Break Service Trips are week-long volunteer trips that allow Whitman students to focus on a particular social issue outside of the Walla Walla community.
+Spring Break Engagement Trips are week-long volunteer trips that allow Whitman students to focus on a particular social issue outside of the Walla Walla community.
 Participants volunteer with a primary social organization throughout the week, in addition to working with other non-profits.
 Students also have a chance to explore the area they visit.
 The groups are often housed at local churches and cook most meals together.

 Trip destinations and themes vary from year to year.
 Some previous examples include: Refugees & Resettlement in Seattle, WA; Environmental Conservation in Arcata, CA; Urban Education in Portland, OR; and Relief & Rebuilding in New Orleans, LA.